 All Collier voters, regardless of party affiliation or residence, can vote in this election, because only Republicans qualified to run, making what would otherwise have been a closed election open.

-Since then, I’ve given it a lot of thought.
-I attended the League of Women Voters Candidate Forum on June 29 (watch replay here), followed developments in local media, reviewed campaign contributions and endorsements, and spoke with people I respect who know one or both candidates well.
+Since then, I attended the League of Women Voters Candidate Forum on June 29 (watch replay here), followed developments in local media, reviewed campaign contributions and endorsements, and spoke with people I respect who know one or both candidates well.
 I also reviewed the most recent Clerk Budget to get a more complete sense of what the job entails, how the $20.5 million budget is spent, and how many employees are involved (185, in six Departments: General Services, Clerk to the Board, Clerk of the Circuit Court, Recording and Management Information Systems).

 Nothing particularly concerning turned up in my review of the candidates’ contributions, but I was once again dismayed at what it costs to run for local office.
 Hiller has outraised Brock but I doubt that that will be the deciding factor as both have considerable name recognition.
 Hiller received about the same number of contributions but in larger amounts and with more for the maximum $1000.
 None of Hiller’s contributors identified as PACs; two of Brock’s $1000 donors did: Prosperity Florida, whose mission is “to foster and promote accountable, efficient and limited government throughout Florida, while promoting reform through market solutions,” and The Committee for Justice, about which I can find no meaningful information.
 Brock loaned $6000 more to his campaign than Hiller loaned to hers.